Stop avoiding conflict!...

 And you gotta learn how to show up, make up, and love up the parts of you and your partner that really need each other!

-Take two minutes to read your Self-Discovery Report once you have taken the Empathi Quiz— knowing and accepting your vulnerability in love is an essential step toward having a successful relationship!
+Take two minutes to read your Self-Discovery Report once you have taken the Empathi Quiz knowing and accepting your vulnerability in love is an essential step toward having a successful relationship!
+Take the free attachment style quiz to learn more.

 XXOOXX,